-Figure 23: Define Transforms Dialog, Element Maps Tab
+Figure 23: Element mapping

 Select a target server from the list of registered servers in the Target Server drop list at the top of the dialog.
 Then select a type in the Element Types list, and add or edit its mappings in the Source to target mapping table.